UVACircMetNeuLab/glp1r-reward-circuit/README.md

 This repository contains analysis code and toy datasets used to reproduce key steps of our pipeline for studying how GLP-1R agonists affect home cage behavior (Figure 2).
 The core pipeline is written in Python and Jupyter notebooks, with toy datasets provided for reproducibility.

-Additional statistical analyses (e.g., PCA, MANOVA, permutation testing) are implemented in R for downstream interpretation of behavioral data.
+Additional statistical analyses (e.g., PCA) are implemented in R for downstream interpretation of behavioral data.
 Separate MATLAB scripts are included for fiber photometry data processing and calcium signal analysis from a different experiment within the same study.

 ## Installation